 The Validation option permits a Remote user to look up client names, matter descriptions, billing rates, narrative description codes, etc. from Legalmaster's Host data files while entering fees and costs.

-If your Remote stations reside on the same network as does your Host Legalmaster data, then you will be able to validate against the Host master files and needn't perform this step.
+If your Remote stations reside on the same network as does your Host Legalmaster data, as is the case for 90% of our clients, then you will be able to validate against the Host master files and needn't perform this step.

 You may also skip this step if you have no interest in validating at the Remote stations.